Sher-Chowdhury/codingbee_docs/categories/docker/docker-misc.md

 $ docker logs kind_hellman
 hello world
 ```

+The logs command is really useful for debugging purposes.
+E.g. you can use it to view the logs of a stopped container and find out why it stopped unexpectedly.

 The (workload) command section of the above command is actually optional.
 The image comes with a dafault workload command built-in.
 So we effectively did an override.
 To see what the default command is, do: